Blackbird Has Spoken: Part 2

 Ivy didn't last long in grief and loss group.
 The counselor was probably around Ivy's age, mid thirties she guessed.
 His name was Eric.
 There was something about him that creeped her out but she couldn't put her finger on it.
 He wasn't handsome exactly, but had a rugged, outdoorsman look many women would find attractive.
 He had a strong Jersey accent, but was not brash.
 He didn't seem the type to facilitate a group about grief and loss.
 Ivy figured a nurturing older woman would be the type.

-In the five hours since she'd gotten out of bed that morning, Ivy had had a wild, rapid cycling of emotions with extreme intensities.
+In the five hours since she'd gotten out of bed that morning, Ivy had had a wild, rapid cycling of extreme emotions.
 She was utterly spent physically, mentally, emotionally and spiritually.
 She drifted off into fitful sleep with images of Roger and Eric running their hands through their hair and making threatening gestures.
 She sat bolt upright on her bed, terror tripping her heart and cold sweat dripping from every pour.
 "God, will this nightmare go on forever?
 I need a break here.
 I want to go home to Nana and Mama and Jesus.
 There's nothing left for me here."

 Grief and loss group